Ruin0x11/dekki/README.md

 * Position (line number word was first seen on)
 * Source (first file word was found in)

-Set your model's sort value to the frequency column.

-Import the file into Anki.
+Once you have the wordlists, import the file into Anki.
 Make sure that the 'Allow HTML in fields' box is checked.

-Suspend all the cards.
-Many will have missing or incorrect readings/meanings (mostly loan words in katakana), but usually the important words that use kanji are left.

-Unsuspend only the cards you want to study.
+Many cards will have to be suspended, if they were detected incorrectly.
+Just press `!` while reviewing to suspend the current note.

 ## Notes